Frank Marshall (pianist)

-Frank Marshall King (November 28, 1883 – May 29, 1959), was a Spanish, Catalan pianist and pedagogue born to parents of English heritage.
+Frank Marshall King (November 28, 1883 – May 29, 1959) was a Spanish pianist and pedagogue.

+Biography

-Marshall was born in Mataró, Catalonia, Spain.
+Marshall was born in Mataró, Catalonia, Spain to parents of English heritage.
 He attended the Conservatori Superior de Música del Liceu and then began studying with Enrique Granados.
 Marshall and Granados became close musical associates, and Marshall became Granados's teaching assistant at the latter's academy.